ReNAgade Therapeutics Continues Commitment to GanNA Bio and Glycan Biology

 Additional investment strengthens ReNAgade's delivery platform with unique conjugation platform based on novel glycobiology

+GanNA Bio was formed in 2021 and invested in by ReNAgade to harness novel glycobiology to enable extra-hepatic RNA delivery based on pioneering research licensed from Stanford University, Boston Children's Hospital, and Beth Israel Deaconess Medical Center, which was developed in the labs of Carolyn Bertozzi, Ph.D., winner of the 2022 Nobel Prize in Chemistry and Professor of Chemistry in the Stanford School of Humanities and Sciences; Ryan A. Flynn, M.D., Ph.D., Assistant Professor at Boston Children's Hospital; and Richard D. Cummings, Ph.D., S. Daniel Abraham Professor of Surgery at Beth Israel Deaconess Medical Center, and led by Namita Bisaria, Ph.D., M.B.A., a serial entrepreneur in the RNA therapeutics field.
+Its platform, based on new advances in glycobiology and synthesis, uses cell-specific glycans to develop next-generation conjugates and to unlock the delivery of short and long stranded RNA medicines.

 "ReNAgade will continue to benefit tremendously from GanNA's promising work in developing extra-hepatic delivery technology that helps expand the breadth and potential of our own RNA medicines," said Brian Goodman, Co-founder of ReNAgade.
 "Delivery is foundational to ReNAgade's mission to overcome the current limitations of RNA medicines.
 We believe the technology developed within GanNA will help further solidify ReNAgade's leadership position as we continue advancing our unique, integrated therapeutic platform."

-Formed in 2021 and invested in by ReNAgade, GanNA Bio harnesses novel glycobiology to enable extra-hepatic RNA delivery based on pioneering research licensed from Stanford University, Boston Children's Hospital, and Beth Israel Deaconess Medical Center.
-This research was developed in the labs of Carolyn Bertozzi, Ph.D., winner of the 2022 Nobel Prize in Chemistry and Professor of Chemistry in the Stanford School of Humanities and Sciences; Ryan A. Flynn, M.D., Ph.D., Assistant Professor at Boston Children's Hospital; and Richard D. Cummings, Ph.D., S. Daniel Abraham Professor of Surgery at Beth Israel Deaconess Medical Center, and led by Namita Bisaria, Ph.D, M.B.A., a serial entrepreneur in the RNA therapeutics field.
-Its platform, based on new advances in glycobiology and synthesis, uses cell-specific glycans to develop next-generation conjugates and unlock the delivery of short and long stranded RNA medicines.
+GanNA founders Bertozzi and Cummings will now serve as advisors to ReNAgade.

 About ReNAgade Therapeutics